 Essential Oil Roller Blend For Anxiety

 Add 6 drops of lavender essential oil, 6 drops of orange essential oil, and 6 drops of frankincense essential oil to a 10ml roller bottle.
 Fill the bottle the rest of the way with coconut oil.
-Attach roller ball and shake well.
+Attach the roller ball and shake well.